 Applied Research at Wittenborg University of Applied Sciences

-The University has a team of professionals and researchers based at the Innovation and Research Centre.
-This team develops new and existing business and operations through a centre for international expertise, business research & innovation, aimed at bringing together students, lecturers, professors and researchers.
+WUAS has a team of professionals and researchers who represent the Research Centre.
+This team includes researchers, lecturers, management, develops new and existing business and operations through a centre for international expertise, business research & innovation, aimed at bringing together students, lecturers, professors and researchers.

 The Research Centre has three main aims:

-- it serves as a platform for researchers associated with the University's programmes;
+- it serves as a platform for researchers associated with WUAS programmes;

 - it aims to provide research and consultancy services to companies and organisations connected to the University;

-- it allows Wittenborg students to become involved in research projects and be exposed to real life academic work.
+- it allows WUAS students to become involved in research projects and be exposed to real life academic work.

-It is Wittenborg's vision that the development of the university should rest on two pillars: education and research.
+It is WUAS' vision that the development of the university should rest on its three quality system pillars: Internationalisation, Diversity and Ethics.
 All activities emanating from this, fall within the ambit of the development of the five schools: School of Business, School of Hospitality Management, School of Art & Technology, School of Health & Social Care, and School of Education.